z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/readme.txt

 4121 bytes exact

 Disqualified due to incorrect results.
-HTC has problems in its float library and it's likely this is why the results are incorrect.
+HTC V750 does not have a functioning float library.

 BENCHMARKS GAME COMMENTS